LOYOLA UNIVERSITY CHICAGO

 BEHL 406 Principles of Health Care Ethics (3 Credit Hours)

-This course provides an overview of important theories in bioethics and will examine major works by leading bioethics scholars to become more familiar with different approaches in the field.
+This course provides an overview of important ethical theories in bioethics.
+We will mainly examine major works in the field by leading bioethics scholars to become better familiar with different approaches in the field.

 BEHL 407 Social Determinants of Health and Bioethics (3 Credit Hours)